 Another staple of the medieval diet was pottage, which was a between soup and stew in terms of consistency and contained oats.
 There were many different types of pottage made, often including seasonal vegetables such as parsnips, turnips and leeks.

 Although meat was not as readily available as it is now, pigs provided a relatively steady supply to peasants as they could be killed at any time of year and were able to forage for food themselves; their ability to live off acorns from local woods made them a cheap meat to produce.

-Mutton, originally from sheep, was also eaten by peasants but the available lambs and sheep were small and thin so their meat was not very good quality.
-The slaughtered animal’s blood was also used to create ‘black pudding’.
+Mutton, from sheep, was also consumed by peasants but they were often so thin that the meat produced was not of a high quality.
+However, their blood was also used to create black pudding.